Neil Humphreys: Fellaini and Mata finally come good for United

 The Spaniard was considered damaged goods.
 Jose Mourinho had sold Moyes a dummy.

-Against Liverpool on Sunday, they were United’s best performers in a thoroughly deserved 2-1 win.
+Except that they weren't.
+Against Liverpool on Sunday, they were United's best performers in a thoroughly deserved 2-1 win.

-A few good Moyes men had saved Louis van Gaal’s bad signings, just as they had against Tottenham.
+A few good Moyes men had saved van Gaal's bad signings, just as they had against Tottenham.

 Fellaini rediscovered his brutish, often brilliant, Everton game as Mata discovered an unexpected tenacity to convince their suspicious manager.